jkmathew/JSONModeller/README.md

 ### TODO:
 1. Treat array of elements
+2. Type annotation for array elements,and nullablity annotations
-2. Syntax highliter for JSON
+3. Syntax highliter for JSON
-3. Directly load json from Webservice
+4. Directly load json from Webservice

 Author: [Johnykutty Mathew](https://in.linkedin.com/in/johnykutty)